-About 80% of physicians are married, according to a recent online survey, and these doctors often marry other doctors or other health professionals.
+About 85% of physicians are married, according to an online survey, and these doctors often marry other doctors or other health professionals.

-One in four women physicians are married to doctors, and 16% of male doctors are married to physicians, says a survey of more than 15,000 physicians in 29 specialties that was published on the Medscape news website.
-Meanwhile, 35% of male doctors are married to nonphysician health professionals, and 11% of women physicians are married to such health professionals.
+Nearly 20% of physicians are married to doctors, says a survey of more than 10,000 physicians in over 29 specialties that was published on the Medscape news website.
+Meanwhile, 25% of physicians are married to nonphysician health professionals.

 Find out more about why physicians are marrying within health care, but first here are three great reads on the topic medical marriage and romance.

 Medical students may face particular relationship challenges if their significant other doesn’t have firsthand experience with juggling the unique demands of medical school.
 If this sounds familiar, reference these key insights for a successful relationship from the partner of a medical school graduate.

 One private practice physician offers her six tips for making the hectic life of a two-doctor family work well for everyone involved.
 When private practice began, life took a turn.
 “Throw in a new community, a mortgage and a baby.
 Lots of changes had to occur.”

 Strong personal relationships are a direct contributor to residents’ personal well-being, research shows.
 Maintaining those relationships, particularly romantic ones, can be at odds with the demands of residency.
 Find out more from three physicians who have successfully sustained long-term relationships during their residency.

 The fight against burnout takes on many forms.
 AMA members Hans Arora, MD, PhD, and Kavita Shah Arora, MD, MBE, MS, a physician couple with a passion for organized medicine, find it works best with a partner on the front lines.
 Call it a consult or a sidebar, physicians often ask each other for advice.
 What’s different about when Hans and Kavita Arora are doing it is that it often takes place across the dinner table.